FlexMeasures/flexmeasures/documentation/configuration.rst

 For example, ``[("metering-dashboard", ["MDC", "Prosumer"]), "default-dashboard"]`` would show "/mdc-dashboard" for users connected to accounts with account roles "MDC" or "Prosumer", while all others would be routed to "/default-dashboard".

-.. note:: This fine-grained control requires FlexMeasures version v0.6.0

 If this setting is empty or not applicable for the current user, the "/" view will be shown (FlexMeasures' default dashboard or a plugin view which was registered at "/").

 Default ``[]``

+.. note:: This setting was introduced in FlexMeasures version v0.6.0

 .. _menu-config:

-FLEXMEASURES_LISTED_VIEWS
+FLEXMEASURES_MENU_LISTED_VIEWS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A list of the view names which are listed in the menu.